keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

 You can view the actual JavaScript code for the task in the repository.
 You see that "context" is important in this code.
-This refers to the context in which this code executes -- for which application, for which version, for which Workload.
+This refers to the context in which this code executes -- for which application, for which version, for which workload.

 Because the slack server that is required to execute this task is protected by a secret, the task definition also specifies that secret.